 There is a slight male predilection and onset is typically at approximately 50 years of age 8.

 Presentation depends on which organ systems are involved, however upper respiratory tract symptoms are most common 8.
 Cough and haemoptysis, proteinuria and haematuria as well as systemic symptoms such as anorexia, malaise and fever are also common 9.

-Symptoms related to other organ systems is less frequent, due to a corresponding infrequency of involvement (musculoskeletal symptoms, ocular symptoms, skin changes) 9.
+Symptoms related to other organ systems are less frequent, due to a corresponding infrequency of involvement (musculoskeletal symptoms, ocular symptoms, skin changes) 9.

 Interstitial fibrosis at the bases is usually the first finding, but is usually asymptomatic.
 Multiple pulmonary nodules, cavitating in 50% cases is the most common and characteristic manifestation.
 Pleural effusions and mediastinal nodal enlargement are also encountered.

 Focal lesions can give proteinuria and haematuria while diffuse lesions can give acute renal failure.